nextflow-io/nextflow/docs/config.md

 ### Includes

-A config file can include any number of other config files using the `includeConfig` keyword:
+A configuration file can include any number of other configuration files using the `includeConfig` keyword:

 ```groovy
 process.executor = 'sge'